Soll - slopes

 Snow reliability and snowmaking

 Söll is not high but the Ski Welt overall has a very good snow record, and Söll has the highest skiing in the Ski Welt.
 And there is a lot of snowmaking, with installations in place to usually ensure the run all the way back to the village is open throughout the season.
-About 75 per cent of the Ski Welt is covered by snowmaking, the biggest operation of its kind in Austria.
+More than 80 per cent of the Ski Welt is covered by snowmaking, the biggest operation of its kind in Austria.

 Terrain park